zautrix/hm-iobroker/README.md

+# This Project/Addon is still WORK-IN-PROGRESS and not finished yet!

 ## ioBroker CCU Addon – hm-iobroker
 A HomeMatic CCU Addon package allowing to install ioBroker (www.iobroker.net) directly on a CCU device.